Conference 2013 Speaker Biographies

-Paul is a professor at Seneca College where he teaches anatomy and physiology as well as physical preparation courses for the Firefighters program.
-He is a CPTN certified personal trainer, practical assessor, course conductor and a medical exercise specialist.
-His education background includes a degree in Physical Education with a major in Athletic Therapy and a Diploma in Fitness and Lifestyle Management from George Brown College.
+Paul, a Professor at Seneca College, teaches anatomy and physiology, as well as physical preparation courses for the Firefighters program.
+He is a CPTN certified personal trainer, practical assessor, course conductor, and a medical exercise specialist.
+His educational background includes a degree in Physical Education with a major in Athletic Therapy and a Diploma in Fitness and Lifestyle Management from George Brown College.
 For more information, please visit www.senecacollege.ca.

 Michael Chapman, RYT, CPTN-CPT, CPTN-CYS

-Michael Chapman, owner and head instructor of Breathe Into Motion Yoga Studios, has studied yoga for over 28 years and has taught yoga full-time for the last 10 years.
-Having taught thousands of classes, Mike has developed a unique approach to yoga based on his experiences not only as a yoga instructor but also as a personal trainer, coach and fitness instructor.
+Michael Chapman, owner and head instructor of Breathe Into Motion Yoga Studios, has studied yoga for over 28 years and taught yoga full time for the last 10 years.
+Having taught thousands of classes, Mike has developed a unique approach to yoga based on his experiences not only as a yoga instructor, but also as a personal trainer, coach and fitness instructor.
 He has combined these experiences to offer the Breathe Into Motion Yoga System.
-Mike has had the good fortune to study with ashtanga yoga masters Danny Paradise, David Williams, David Swenson, Nicki Doane and Ed Modestini and has studied anatomy under Thomas Myers (author of Anatomy Trains and student of Ida Rolf).
+Mike has had the good fortune to study with ashtanga yoga masters Danny Paradise, David Williams, David Swenson, Nicki Doane and Ed Modestini, as well as study anatomy under Thomas Myers (author of Anatomy Trains and student of Ida Rolf).
 For more information, please visit www.breatheintomotion.com.

 Trevor Cottrell, PhD, CSCS

-Trevor Cottrell is the program coordinator for Sheridan College’s degree program in Exercise Science and Health Promotion and its new Human Performance Training certificate.
-He holds a PhD in Physiology and is involved in a broad area of research that ranges from cellular signalling to human performance.
+Trevor Cottrell is the Program Coordinator for Sheridan College’s degree program in Exercise Science and Health Promotion and its new Human Performance Training certificate.
+He holds a PhD in Physiology and is involved in a broad area of research, ranging from cellular signaling to human performance.
 Trevor has coached and competed in Olympic weightlifting, powerlifting, highland games, strongman and tug-of-war for over 20 years.
 For more information, please visit www.sheridancollege.ca.

 Kevin Duguay, CPTN-CPRCS

-Kevin Duguay graduated from the Athletic Training and Management program at Sheridan College in 1984, receiving the Cooper Canada Award for Outstanding Achievement.
-He is a sports rehabilitation specialist and has worked as the head athletic therapist for a number of teams in both professional and amateur settings.
+Kevin Duguay graduated from the Athletic Training and Management Program at Sheridan College in 1984, receiving the Cooper Canada Award for Outstanding Achievement.
+He is a Sports Rehabilitation Specialist and has worked as the Head Athletic Therapist for a wide range of teams in both professional and amateur settings.
 He has also lectured at Seneca, Humber and Sheridan College in the field of health and wellness.

 Karsten Jensen, MSc, CPTN-CPT.M, CHEK Practitioner L2, CHEK HLC L3